markstinson/swan-desktop-audio/README.md

-# lux-desktop-audio
+# swan-desktop-audio
-audio support for lux-desktop
+audio support for swan-desktop